Cost-Effective, Powerful Scopes Also Double as a Digital Recorder

 I know that sounds like several steps, but you’ll become pretty quick with it once you start using custom layouts (for hiding other scopes) and understand the behavior of selecting the top bar of the clip list window.

 Scope Box as a Recorder – Pros & Cons

 Now that I’ve had a couple of weeks to bang on using ScopeBox as my principle recorder I’ve discovered some things I really like, and some things that I hope will see some improvement in the next version.

 - Cost – for $99 you get amazing scopes, recording, and QC reporting.
 No brainer.

-- Simple setup – After adding a couple high speed SSDs to a USB 3 sled on the Mac Mini I use for ScopeBox and of course configuring my I/O devices besides a couple options configuration is simple.
+- Simple setup – After adding a couple of high-speed SSDs to a USB 3 sled on the Mac Mini I use for ScopeBox, and of course configuring my I/O devices, besides a couple of options its configuration is simple.

 - Common Codecs – since you’re on a Mac with ScopeBox – download ProRes codecs for free and while you’re at it install Avid DNxHD codecs to get DNxHD QuickTime recording.